taganz/react-biosim/README.md

 ## Live Demo

->  You can test this app [here](https://evolution-simulation-v2.netlify.app/).
+>  You can test this app [here](https://react-biosim.vercel.app/).

 ## What is this?

+This repo is a fork from [this original project](https://github.com/carlo697/react-biosim).

 This is a web app (build with TypeScript and React) that runs an evolution and natural selection simulation.
 This app is inspired on the video "[I programmed some creatures.
 They Evolved.](https://www.youtube.com/watch?v=N3tRFayqVtk)" (by [David R. Miller](https://github.com/davidrmiller)) whose repo is [here](https://github.com/davidrmiller/biosim4).

-This repo is actually my second version of this project.
-The first one you can find here: [js-biosim](https://github.com/carlo697/js-biosim).
-That version used pure HTML, CSS and TS.
-Since that made the UI difficult to develop, I made the decision to move it to React and that's how this report was born.

 The simulation consists of a **map** of 100x100 (by default) squares.
 Scattered over the map we can find **creatures**.
 A creature is a colored square that represents an organism in the simulation.
 Each creature has an int array that is used as its **genome**.
 Each int in that array is a **gene**.
 A creature could have a genome of size 4 (meaning it has 4 genes) while other creature in the same simulation could have one of size 16.
 The genome of a creature gives shape to a simple neural network which dictates how the creature will behave and react.